Braden-077/Weather-Detector/README.md

     $ git clone git@github.com:Braden-077/Weather-Detector.git

-Then change directories into your clone and run:
+    $ cd Weather-Detector

     $ bundle install

 # Basic Use
-You'll need to clone the repository and change into your directory for the app.
-Once you've cloned the repository, run:
+To get your IP Adress, city, country, as well as the temperature for the next seven days run:

     $ ruby lib/retrieve_weather.rb

- This will simply get your IP Address, city, country, and the high and low temperatures for the next 7 days.
-It will also give you a url link with a graph displaying your weather in degrees(°) Fahrenheit.

 # Getting your results as a chart
- If you want to get the image of the graph as well as the url, you need to make sure you're using an image supported terminal, ```iTerm2``` is an example of such.
+ If you want to get the image of the graph as well as the url, you need to make sure you're using an image supported terminal, [`iTerm2`](https://iterm2.com) is an example of such.
 Otherwise, just copying the link into your browser will do!

 # Running Tests